-I moved to France in 2011 and, since then, have been mostly editing novels and autobiographies for Writers’ Services, a web-based company providing editorial services for authors.
-I also proofread and copy edit children’s non-fiction for QED and audio-proof (check audio books against the original text) for ID Audio/Harper Collins.
+I moved to France in 2011 and, since then, have been mostly editing novels and autobiographies for Reedsy and Writers’ Services, another web-based company providing editorial services for authors.
+I also proofread and copy edit children’s non-fiction for QED and audio-proof (check audio books against the original text) for ID Audio/Harper Collins and other publishing houses.

 In 2014, together with Philip Steele, I wrote the first Lonely Planet non-travel-guide book, the children’s Amazing World Atlas.